How Income and Salary Affect Your Credit Score

 While income doesn’t have a direct impact on your credit score, it can still affect your score in a couple of ways.

-First, if you’re tight on money due to a recent job loss, reduced hours at your work, or a gap in cash flow, your reduced income could impact your ability to stay on top of your debt payments.
+• First, if you’re tight on money due to a recent job loss, reduced hours at your work, or a gap in cash flow, your reduced income could impact your ability to stay on top of your debt payments.
 As payment history makes up 35% of your FICO score, falling behind or missing payments altogether could result in your credit score taking a hit.
-In turn, a regular paycheck helps your credit score because it can help you to more easily make on-time payments.
+In turn, a regular paycheck can help build your credit score because it can help you to more easily make on-time payments.

-Your income can also impact your credit score because income is something that lenders typically look at when you apply for a line of credit.
+• Your income can also impact your credit score because income is something that lenders typically look at when you apply for a line of credit.
 Because your income can affect your odds of getting approved for a loan or credit card, it can indirectly impact your credit mix and length of credit, which both play into your credit score.

 Recommended: Difference Between Income and Net Worth